40. Optimal Unemployment Insurance#

 Another benchmark model helps set the stage for the model with private information that we ultimately want to study.

-In this model, the unemployment agency has full information about the unemployed work.
+We temporarily assume that an unemployment insurance agency has full information about the unemployed worker.

-An insurance agency can set both the consumption and search effort of an unemployed person.
+We assume that the insurance agency can control both the consumption and the search effort of an unemployed worker.

 The agency wants to design an unemployment insurance contract to give the unemployed worker expected discounted utility \(V > V_{\rm aut}\).

-The planner wants to deliver value \(V\) efficiently, meaning in a way that minimizes expected discounted cost, using \(\beta\) as the discount factor.
+The agency, i.e., the planner, wants to deliver value \(V\) efficiently, meaning in a way that minimizes an expected present value discounted costs, using \(\beta\) as the discount factor.

 We formulate the optimal insurance problem recursively.